muslih/bytey/README.md

 # Bytey - Your Playful Size Formatter 🎭

-> *Because 1048576 bytes deserves to be call## Contributing
+> *Because 1048576 bytes deserves to be called 1 MB*

-Feel free to submit issues and enhancement requests!

-## License

-MIT License - see LICENSE file for details.h love. ❤️*

 A fun and friendly Go library that converts file sizes into human-readable formats with personality!